All courses offered in the MSW curriculum are three semester units.

 Focuses on traumatic stress and its impact on human behavior across the lifespan.
 Major theories and current research about trauma and its sequelae, and how the brain processes information, will be explored along with current treatment modalities.

-MSW 574: Death and Dying: Social Work Practive in Palliative Care at End of Life
+MSW 574: Death and Dying: Social Work Practice and End-of-Life Care:

 This is an advanced practice course on working with dying patients using palliative care and the transprofessional service model as an anchor in providing patients and families with pre-hospice and hospice palliatice services.